-DOCG range for white wine in the Italian region Brands
+DOCG area for white wine in the Italian region Brands

-, In 2010 was the former DOC wine Verdicchio dei Castelli di Jesi Riserva
+, In 2010 it became the former DOC wine Verdicchio dei Castelli di Jesi Riserva

 highly classified under a new name.
 The zone includes the municipalities of Arcevia, Barbara, Belvedere Ostrense, Castelplanio, Corinaldo, Castelbellino, Cupramontana, Maiolati Spontini, Mergo, Montecarotto, Monte Roberto, Morro d'Alba, Ostra, Poggio San Marcello, Rosora, San Marcello, San Paolo di Jesi , Senigallia, Serra de 'Conti, Serra San Quirico and Staffolo in the province of Ancona, as well as Apiro, Cingoli and Poggio San Vicino in the province of Macerata.
-The oldest growing area covers the area to the left of the river Misa, as well as the municipalities of Ostra and Senigallia.
-These are allowed on the label
+The oldest cultivation zone comprises the area to the left of the Misa river, as well as the municipalities of Ostra and Senigallia.
+These may on label

 .
-There are also about 100 layers or Vigna
+There are also around 100 layers or Vigna

 which may also be mentioned.

-with the scroll on the neck, which (along with fishing nets) became an indispensable part of the Italian restaurant inventory and made the wine known outside Italy (nowadays it is only bottled as a tourist attraction).
+with the scroll at the neck, which (alongside fishing nets) became an indispensable part of the Italian restaurant inventory and made the wine known outside of Italy (is now only bottled as a tourist attraction).
 The green-yellow wine is made from at least 85% Verdicchio ( Verdicchio Bianco

-), maximum 15% may be other approved varieties.
+) pressed, a maximum of 15% can be other approved varieties.